Coal-seam fire: In popular culture

 The novel Germinal by the French novelist Emile Zola describes a fictional coal fire called Le Tartaret.

 The 1991 film Nothing but Trouble, directed and co-written by Dan Aykroyd, features a town, Valkenvania, that has an underground coal fire that has been burning for decades.
 The judge of the town references the constantly burning coal-mine fire as the source of his hatred of financiers.

 In the TV show Scorpion, Season 3, Episode 23, the Scorpion team extinguishes an underground coal fire in Wyoming.

 The novel Fire in the Earth (地火) by Chinese author Liu Cixin focuses on the theme of underground coal fires, exploring their causes and consequences within a fictional narrative.

+In the story The Town on the Edge of Hell, on the podcast Haunted by Impala Films.
+A coal seam in the small, abandoned, fictional UK mining town of Ravendale had been burning for 40 years.
+This causes the local petrol station to explode, killing a portion of the town's population.